tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Give students the opportunity to ask questions, and when necessary, have students save questions for the review sessions or office hours.

-* Today should also be fun, since we'll be playing with neural nets in several ways to experiment with input, architecture, and algorithms.
+* Today should also be fun since we'll be playing with neural nets in several ways to experiment with input, architecture, and algorithms.

 * A thorough understanding of neural networks would require math that's beyond the scope of this class.
 Luckily, we only need an intuitive understanding of the underlying algorithms in order to implement a neural network.
 Some details will necessarily need to be glossed over, but we will provide some additional materials for those students who are inclined to dig deeper.